 Students in the HATSS Mentoring Program are required to participate in all program interventions.
-HATSS Mentoring Program students who fail to participate risk being administratively withdrawn from all their classes.
+HATSS Mentoring Program students who fail to participate risk being administratively withdrawn from all their classes, even when staff is unable to reach the student to let them know they are being administratively dropped.
 HATSS Mentoring Program students administratively withdrawn, who fail their classes, or who drop all their classes on their own, will be suspended for the following semester.
 Suspended students who wish to return to TSTC will again be required to appeal through the HATSS Mentoring Program.
 Past participation in HATSS Mentoring Program interventions, or lack thereof, will be considered for the appeal request.